 This is to ensure the security of cardholder data and to protect the University from reputational, financial and legal liability.

-Financial Services must approve all bank card processing activities at the University, including processing transactions online (
+Financial Services must approve all cardholder data processing activities at the University, including processing transactions online (

 Departments and units may only accept payments if Merchant Accounts have been established and approved by Financial Services.
 Merchant Accounts must be established using the University's preferred payment card processing provider(s).
 Departments and units are prohibited from entering into other payment arrangements with any other service provider(s), including PayPal.